Everything You Need to Know About Starting a Nonprofit

 e) How decisions can be made without or with a meeting.

-Registering your nonprofit as an incorporation provides all the benefits of a corporation; however, it does not automatically make it tax-exempt.
+Registering your nonprofit as incorporation provides all the benefits of a corporation; however, it does not automatically make it tax-exempt.

 File for Tax-Exempt Status